Working with Keyword View – QTP Training Tutorial 2

 Call to Action1; Call to Action 2; Call to Action 3

-If written in one action, the lines of script would be large and difficult to manipulate and maintain.
+If written in one action, the lines of the script would be large and difficult to manipulate and maintain.
 So the logical division is recommended.
-Also, as we move on further in our exploration about Actions we are going to understand how actions can be parameterized thus enabling easy repetition of a certain action as many times as desired.
+Also, as we move on further in our exploration of Actions we are going to understand how actions can be parameterized thereby enabling easy repetition of a certain action as many times as desired.

-When we expand the drop down, it shows the Test Flow.
-For a test with multiple actions it shows the sequence in which each action is called thus making the name, “Test Flow” self explanatory.
-This drop-down not only displays the sequence of actions, it also provides the option for the user to select or go-to a particular action to view and/or Edit.
+When we expand the drop-down, it shows Test Flow.
+For a test with multiple actions, it shows the sequence in which each action is called, thereby making the name, “Test Flow” self-explanatory.
+This drop-down not only displays the sequence of actions, but it also provides the option for the user to select or go-to a particular action to view and/or Edit.

 There is also a “Reusable Actions” Folder view.
 For now, let’s just say that reusable actions can be used by multiple tests and multiple times in the same test where it was created.
-We are going to discuss in detail how that can be achieved.
+We will discuss in detail on how that can be achieved.
 Every action by default is reusable.
 This can be changed if need be.

-Here is an example, the login Dialog of the flights application:
+This is an example of the login Dialog of the flight’s application:

 QTP login Dialog of the flights application

-The container here is the Login dialog and next level objects are Agent name, Password and the other buttons and images in the dialog.
+The container here is the Login dialog and the next level objects are Agent name, Password and the other buttons and images in the dialog.
 There are only 2 levels here.
-But there could be more levels, like browser.page.button in this case, browser is a container for page and page is a container for button.
+But there could be more levels, like browser.page.button – in this case, a browser is a container for page and page is a container for the button.

 I am going to use the test we recorded in the previous article.
-Opening the flights application.
-Entering the Agent Name and Password in the Login Page and Clicking on OK.
+Open the flight’s application.
+Enter the Agent Name and Password on the Login Page and Click on OK.

 This is the code I put in the expert view: